Travel on a Botswana safari

 - The ‘best’ properties in the Okavango Delta shift throughout the year depending on water levels.

 - Mix properties in two areas of the Okavango Delta to get land and water experiences (add on something like the Selinda Spillway).

 - If you are watching your budget stay more nights at fewer properties.
 Limiting internal flights will reduce your trip cost.

-For the northern areas, including the Okavango and the Linyanti, we recommend traveling from June through September when game viewing is at its best.
+For the northern areas, including the Okavango Delta and the Linyanti Region, we recommend traveling from June through September when game viewing is at its best.
 High water levels from annual floods force wildlife to concentrate on accessible islands, yet it is the dry season so the animals congregate near water.
 In addition, the lack of leaves on trees and bushes due to colder weather makes animals easier to spot.
-October is considered the peak month for wildlife photographers but it is not uncommon for temperatures to hit 110 degrees.
+October is considered the peak month for wildlife photographers, but it is not uncommon for temperatures to hit 110 degrees.